TV buying guide: Plasma vs. OLED vs. 4K

 - Poor picture settings on a good TV will usually look worse than calibrated picture settings on a crappy TV.

-These are generalizations only, so it's common enough to finds TVs that violate them.
+These are generalizations only, so it's common enough to find TVs that violate them.
 Many LED-based LCD TVs can outperform many plasmas or have excellent uniformity, models with local dimming can look worse than those without, wildly inaccurate color can look worse even if its saturation is correct, and a TV with deep black levels can still perform worse overall than one with brighter blacks.

 In sum, picture quality is more complex than just counting pixels or reading a spec sheet, and your best bet is to read reviews, such as those at CNET.
 Hopefully you can also get the chance to see a good TV in person along with someone who can explain why it's good.

-Extras beyond picture qualityOn one level, I don't consider any these extras necessary or even all that important.
+Extras beyond picture qualityOn one level, I don't consider any of these extras necessary or even all that important.
 On the other hand, they're often found on TVs that have better picture quality and cost more money (funny how that works, isn't it?), so it's worthwhile to know about them anyway.

 The main thing you need to know is that every 3D TV is also perfectly capable of playing 2D content, too, so we prefer to think of 3D as an extra feature as opposed to a separate type of television.
 It's also largely unnecessary.
 Lack of content is king; most people with 3D TVs never use the 3D feature.

 If you aren't planning to use a universal model or the remote that came with your cable box, pay attention to the TV's included clicker.
 It's nice when it can command other gear directly via infrared, as opposed to simply controlling gear via HDMI, and I prefer TVs to include medium-size remotes with well-differentiated, backlit buttons.
-Fancy remotes with keyboards and gesture controls are nice, but a good universal model will almost always work better, consigning your included remote, no matter how fancy, to ignominy in a drawer.
+Fancy remotes with touchpads and gesture controls are nice, but a good universal model will almost always work better, consigning your included remote, no matter how fancy, to ignominy in a drawer.

 This one has gotten easier as important inputs have dwindled to one kind: HDMI.
 Just count the number of devices you'll want to connect, and make sure your TV has at least that many HDMI ports (or one or two extra if you'll be expanding).
 USB inputs and/or an SD card slot are nice for displaying photos too.
 You only need to worry about the analog ports if you have an older device to connect; the Nintendo Wii is the classic HDMI-free offender.